BSR’s mission is to create and broadcast programming for domestic and international listeners that promotes:

 The Broad Spectrum Radio Project was created in late 2015 by James M. Branum as a non-commercial alternative radio project designed to counter the growing right-wing domination of International Shortwave and domestic am radio.
 Programs were aired on both local AM/FM radio stations (KTLR/K279CR) as well as international shortwave radio stations (Channel 292 in Germany, WBCQ and WINB in the USA and Unique Radio in Australia) until January 2017 when the project went into a time of hiatus to improve its fundraising and refocus its vision.

 We began to broadcast new content beginning in July 2017, with broadcasts airing for several months on KTLR/K279CR for a local audience, and then in November with the local broadcasts being replaced by monthly shortwave broadcasts via several relays (WRMI, WBCQ and Channel 292).

 In April 2018, BSR moved to doing weekly broadcasts on WRMI, with occasional programs on other relays as finances permit.

 Broad Spectrum Radio is a non-commercial project of James M. Branum, a Shortwave radio enthusiast, amateur radio operator (KG5JST), as well as progressive Mennonite minister, peace activist and attorney, husband and father.

 Much of the programming aired on BSR originates from the Upwave Media Project of the Center for Conscience in Action, including Nappy Roots Radio, Peace Buzz and Exploring Aspergia.
-BSR also airs the monthly Mennonite Radio Program from Joy Mennonite Church of Oklahoma City.
+BSR also occasionally airs the Mennonite Radio Program from Joy Mennonite Church of Oklahoma City.